Moving Goods in the United States

 Top commodities moved by mode

-U.S. crude oil production by state
+U.S. crude oil production by state (thousands of barrels)

 Shipments of U.S. crude oil moved by pipeline, tanker and barge, and rail

 Hazardous materials shipments by transportation mode

 The Bureau of Transportation Statistics’ Commodity Flow Survey indicates that 3 billion tons of hazardous materials valued at $1.7 trillion was shipped in the U.S. in 2017, generating a total of 382.5 billion ton-miles.
 Trucks moved 61.1 percent of the tonnage and 64.9 percent of the value of these shipments.
 The average shipment by truck was 63 miles compared to an average of 640 miles by rail.